The Conservatory & Farm at Embers Ubud

-The Conservatory is the greenhouse at Embers’ natural farm — a quiet, sunlit shelter where seedlings are nurtured until they’re ready to be transplanted to our fields.
+The Conservatory is a quiet, sunlit shelter where seedlings are nurtured until they’re ready to be transplanted to our fields.
 When harvest arrives, our chefs hand-pick produce that meets the highest standards of freshness and flavor, then transform those ingredients into seasonal dishes served at Embers.
-This is true farm-to-table dining in the heart of Ubud.

 Why visit the Conservatory & Farm?